mcgilldinglab/scCross/README.md

 pip install sccross
 ```

+## Codeocean

+We employ [codeocean](https://codeocean.com/capsule/4757520/tree/v1) reproducible platform to help you get into our codes.

 ## Other repo

 You can also access our code at [scCross](https://github.com/HaoWuLab-Bioinformatics/scCross), which is the same as this repo.